Guity Novin

 Guity Novin (née Navran; born 1944) is an Iranian-born Canadian artist, known as a figurative painter and graphic designer.
 She classifies her work as "transpressionism" (trans- and impressionism), a term coined by Novin in the 1990s.
 Her works are in private and public collections worldwide.
 Novin has served on a UNESCO national committee of artists.

-Early life and education
+Early and personal life

 Novin was born Guity Navran in 1944 in Kermanshah, Iran.
 In early 1953, the Navran family moved to Tehran.

 She is married to economist Farid Novin.

 Career

 After graduating from the Faculty of Fine Arts with a BA in graphic design, in 1970 Novin was employed as a graphic designer in the Department of Graphic Arts at the Ministry of Culture and Arts (MCA) in Tehran, in 1970.
 She also began to design the cover of magazines like Zaman, and various literally periodicals such as Chaapar, and Daricheh.

 In addition she participated in numerous group exhibitions such as the Women artists exhibition during Asian Games of 1974.
 As well, She exhibited in the Salon d' autumn, Paris.